Immersion is the complete opposite of rote memorization.

 Of course, keep in mind that there are good times to talk to strangers and some less appropriate situations, and knowing the difference will help you avoid bad vibes:

 Good times: Talk to the street vendor preparing your food, to fellow travelers during long bus trips, to people casually strolling about plazas, to people making incredible handcrafted goods, to people with stalls in markets or fairs wanting to sell things or educate the public about something and to relaxed folks enjoying the pub or a local cultural event.
-Children usually love a good chat with the strange person who talks funny, too.
+Children usually love a good chat with a strange person who talks funny, too.

 Not-so-good times: Most people in the world are happy and patient to some extent, but sometimes they’re also busy—and it’s not their job to teach you Spanish.
 Don’t start up a conversation with people who seem stressed or uncomfortable, who are working on something difficult or who are in a situation where they could misunderstand your intentions (such as a woman walking home at night alone).